JhouLab/Pi5WebcamRecorder/README.md

     "Q":            Stops any ongoing recordings, and quits program Left cursor:    Cycles through cameras in descending order Right cursor:   Cycles through cameras in ascending order
-    1-4:            Typing a camera number will manually start/stop recording of that camera.
+    1-4:            Typing a camera number will manually start/stop recording that camera.
                     A red dot in the corner indicates ongoing recording.

-This program also monitors GPIO pins 4-7.
-A low-to-high transition (i.e. from 0V to 3.3V) on these pins has the following effects:
+This program also monitors GPIO pins 4-7, which are used to start/stop recordings and indicates trial start times.
+See below under "GPIO PROTOCOL".

-    Double pulse:   Starts recording when 2 pulses arrive <1.5 sec apart Triple pulse:   Stops recording
-    Single pulse:   Saves timestamp in _TTL.txt file, and flashes blue dot in top-left corner of video

-    GPIO4:          camera 1
-    GPIO5:          camera 2
-    GPIO6:          camera 3
-    GPIO7:          camera 4

 Each camera recording generates its own files, and there is no data mixing between cameras.
 There are three recorded files for each session, as listed below.
 All filenames begin with the